haihala/Bevy-integration-testing-toolkit/README.md

 For examples, see:

-- `crates/star_demo/bin/star_test.rs` for how to use the input recording and playback.
+- `crates/star_demo/src/bin/star_test.rs` for how to use the input recording and playback for keyboard/controller inputs.
+  - Uses env vars to select the test case to run and other parameters.
+  - Separate binary file for tests.
+- `crates/click_demo/src/main.rs` for a different approach to playback testing a mouse driven game.
+  - Uses clap to select the test case to run and other parameters.
+  - Same binary file for tests and normal runs.
 - `.github/workflows/commit-validation.yml` for how to run the integration tests in a github action.
     - Including how to make the artefacts visible in the github action logs.

-Warnings:
+Warnings and caveats:

 - Currently, natural inputs **are** still listened to while in playback mode.
 This can cause tests to fail when they shouldn't.
 This will be fixed in the future.